intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Introduction

-The robustness principle has been hugely influential in shaping the design of the Internet.
-As stated in the IAB document on Architectural Principles of the Internet {{?RFC1958}}, the robustness principle advises to:
+The IAB document on Architectural Principles of the Internet {{?RFC1958}} advises:

 > Be strict when sending and tolerant when receiving.
 Implementations must follow specifications precisely when sending to the network, and tolerate